FourCredits/sudoku-helper/README.md

 - [x] Add `isFinished` function
 - [ ] Strong lines for separating squares of 3x3 blocks
 - [ ] GUI instead of creating svg images
+- [ ] Make it impossible to change givens
+- [ ] Can I change it so rows and columns are numbered 1 to 9?
+- [ ] Keep track of changes made for solving
+- [ ] Keep track of techniques employed for solving
+- [ ] Use sets rather than lists for notes
 - Additional solvers:
   - [x] hidden single
   - [x] naked pair/triple/etc.